 - Utilize support networks.
 Including family, friends, neighbors or anyone that you feel you can trust in your Safety Plan can increase your safety.
 Set up a code word, or a system that will let them know you need help.

 - There’s an app for that.
 There are several apps that you can use that are cleverly disguised and allow you to get help.
-Check out this article that provides you with several options.
+Check out this article that provides additional information.

 You can be incredibly savvy in finding ways to get help without alerting your abuser.
-Remember the woman who called 911 and ordered a pizza?
-How about the woman who ordered online through Pizza Hut with a plea for help.
+Remember the woman who ordered online through Pizza Hut with a plea for help?
 Creating a safety plan that fits your needs and experiences will be vital in increasing your safety.

 If you have any questions about Safety Planning, you can always call our 24/7 Crisis Helpline at 314.531.2003.Back to All News